Top 5 Winter Plumbing Myths

 What’s Next?

-If you want to learn more about how to properly prepare for freezing temperatures in DFW, check out our Frozen page for a bunch of great tips!
+If you want to learn more about properly preparing for freezing temperatures in DFW, check out our Frozen page for great tips!

-If you would like to learn more about how freezing weather affects gas systems and gas appliances, we have a recent blog article on that topic.
+If you would like to learn more about how freezing weather affects gas systems and gas appliances, we have a recent blog article.
 We are an award-winning gas line plumber in the north DFW area, and our reputation for integrity, craftsmanship, and upfront pricing speaks for itself.

 Legacy Plumbing Truck